Interpreting the Weight Space of Customized Diffusion Models

 Qualitatively, \textit{w2w} edits make the minimal amount of changes to achieve semantic and identity-preserving edits (Fig.~\ref{fig:qualitative_comparison1`}).
 For instance, changing the gender of the man does not significantly change the facial structure or hair, unlike Concept Sliders or prompting with text descriptions.
 Prompting has inconsistent results, either creating no effect or making drastic changes.
 Concept Sliders tends to make caricaturized effects, such as making the man cartoonishly chubby and baby-like.

 \textbf{Composing edits.} Edit directions in $\textit{w2w}$ space can be composed linearly as shown in Fig.~\ref{fig:compose2}.
+The first column represents samples from the original model, and each subsequent column represents samples from the edited models.
+Each row shares the same fixed random generation seed.
 The composed edits persist in appearance across different generations, binding to the identity.
 Furthermore, the edited weights result in a new model, where the subject has different attributes while still maintaining as much of the prior identity.
-As we operate on a weight manifold, minimal changes are made to other concepts, such as scene layout or other people.
-For instance, in Fig.~\ref{fig:compose2}, adding edits to the woman does not interfere with Obama standing by her.
+This is in contrast to editing in a traditional latent space, where an edit only corresponds to a single image.
+Additionally, as we operate on an personalized identity-specific weight manifold, minimal changes are made to other concepts, such as scene layout or other people.
+For instance, in Fig.~\ref{fig:compose2}, adding edits to the woman does not interfere with the person standing by her.